zvigrinberg/redhat-dependency-analytics-plugin/README.md

 <h5>Customization</h5>
 <p>
 There is a way to set a custom Maven path using <em>Environment Variables</em>.

-- Click on Manage Jenkins -> System.
-Scroll down to Global properties/Environment Variables.
+- Click on Manage Jenkins -> System, scroll down to Global properties/Environment Variables.
-- Set Name: EXHORT_MVN_PATH and Value: /path/to/custom/mvn.
+- Set Name: _EXHORT_MVN_PATH_ and Value: `/path/to/custom/mvn`.

+If you have a Snyk token, add that as an environment variable:
+- Click on Manage Jenkins -> System, scroll down to Global properties/Environment Variables.
+- Set the variable name to _EXHORT_SNYK_TOKEN_, and copy-and-paste your Snyk token into the value field.

 #### Option I- As a build step
 - Click on Configure -> Build Trigger -> Add Build Step.
 Select `Invoke Red Hat Dependency Analytics (RHDA)`.